-Core Curriculum (Social & Behavioral Sciences)
+Core Curriculum (Social & Behavioral Sciences) ng measurement and determination of Aggregate

 An analysis of the economy as a whole including measurement and determination of Aggregate Demand and Aggregate Supply, national income, inflation, and unemployment.
 Other topics include international trade, economic growth, business cycles, and fiscal policy and monetary policy.
 Prerequisite: Passage of or exemption from the Reading Section of a TSI approved test or completion of INRW 0322 with a grade of C or better.